jonhanke/comparing_and_formalizing_quadratic_and_bilinear_objects/README.md

-# comparing_and_formalizing_quadratic_and_bilinear_objects
+# Comparing and Formalizing Quadratic and Bilinear Objects
-Formalization Code Support for the Paper "Comparing and Formalizing Quadratic and Bilinear Objects"
+Formalization Code Support for the Paper "Comparing and Formalizing Quadratic and Bilinear Objects".